-A user session, sometimes known as a "visit," is a group of user actions that are performed in your web application during a limited period of time.
-A single session typically includes multiple page loads, 3rd-party content requests, service requests, and user actions (for example, button clicks and file downloads).
+A user session, also known as a "visit," "journey," or "clickpath," is a sequence of user actions that are performed by the same user in your application during a limited period of time.
+A single session typically includes multiple page loads, third-party content requests, service requests, and user actions such as button clicks and file downloads.
 Each user session includes at least one user action.

-To view user session data, select User sessions from the navigation menu.
+To view user session data, go to Session segmentation in the Dynatrace menu.

 A user session starts when the first user action is initiated.

 A user session ends in one of the following ways:

 Note that a user session remains live in the Dynatrace web UI for up to 35 minutes after the user closes their browser.

 - Once the limit of 200 user actions per session is reached.

 - When the session duration reaches 8 hours.